 While online debt crowdfunding has been around internationally for a decade, the ability of the asset class to withstand a market recession remains untested as online platforms were not originating significant volumes during the recession of 2008.
 In a recession, it is expected that defaults will increase as businesses are facing financial challenges themselves.
 This will lead to a decrease in investor returns on both principal and interest.

 There is currently no secondary market on Capital Match where facilities can be sold so if you need to liquidate your investments you will need to find your own purchaser who is also registered with Capital Match.
 Alternatively, you may register your intent to liquidate your investment with Capital Match and we will make an effort to find a purchaser willing to purchase your facilities.
 However, the success of matching you with a purchaser is subject to the availability of investors willing to purchase your loans at the time of your request.

 New investors should take advantage of the $1,000 minimum investment when participating in a facility.
 If you invest in 1 facility at $10,000 you are running a much higher risk than if you invest in 10 facilities at $1,000 each.
 The reason is that one default could wipe out your gains, if you only have 1 facility.

 Capital Match has had injections of cash from investors (with paid up capital of over $1,000,000 as of August 2016), but the risk of bankruptcy will always be there.
-In the unlikely event of a bankruptcy, there is a backup provider who will take over servicing the facilities with some expected disruption.
-Further, as investors' monies are held in Capital Match's bank account, the possibility of investors losing their uninvested deposit monies is there.
+As investors' monies are held in Capital Match's bank account, the possibility of investors losing their uninvested deposit monies is there.
 The monies deposited with Capital Match are also not insured, nor guaranteed by any governmental authority.

 Invoice financing, while a lower risk than unsecured lending, has its own set of unique risks, and the major ones can be found below: